Curl/Bash code for JSON Pagination ExampleThis Curl/Bash code snippet was generated automatically for the JSON Pagination example.

-Pagination is an ordinal numbering, indicated by columns located at the bottom, top, or side.
-For JSON, pagination refers to displaying a limited chunk of data for a large dataset (for example, the first 100 results from an API response containing 1000 items).
+Pagination is the process of dividing a document into separate sequential pages that are related and have similar content.
+For JSON, pagination refers to displaying a little chunk of data for a large dataset (for example, the first 100 results from an API response containing 1000 items).
 Pagination is commonly used in web applications to paginate large amounts of data and usually includes a navigation box for navigating to other pages.

-The page number is usually passed as a URL parameter along with a size parameter (to limit the number of items in the response) in the API request.
+The page number is usually passed as a URL parameter along with the page size parameter (to limit the number of items in the response) in the API request.
 If no page number is passed, the default is the first page.
-Some API providers may use other ways to pass the page number and data limit to the server, for example, as a custom HTTP header.
+Some API providers may use other ways to provide the server with the page number and page size, such as a custom HTTP headers.

-API Pagination Example
+JSON API Pagination Example

 Below is an example of a JSON request with pagination: